 There are few situations more frustrating for a small business owner than a customer who refuses to pay on time.
 But, as tempting as it might be to confront your client and exchange some harsh words with them, this type of behavior will only make matters worse.
 So, what is the most appropriate way to handle a problem like this?
-In episode #150, Gene Marks and Elizabeth Larkin offer a professional yet direct approach for dealing with customers who owe you money.
+Gene Marks and Elizabeth Larkin offer a professional yet direct approach for dealing with customers who owe you money.

 1:46—Today’s Topic: How Do You Deal With A Client Who Won’t Pay You?

 4:10—First, find out whether your client has an acceptable reason for not paying you on time.

 5:42—Consider your future relationship with this client before you pursue legal action.
 If you want to have a long term professional relationship with them, it may be better to give them some extra time.